Policy on Academic Integrity

 Submitting the same academic work to fulfill the requirements for more than one course without authorization of all instructors involved.

 Submitting the same assignment for more than one course is a breach of academic integrity.
 There may be instances where a student may want to extend the research completed on a different project.
-In these cases, the student must obtain the explicit permission of the professors involved.
+In these cases, the student must obtain the explicit permission of the instructors involved.

 PROCEDURES